Bhavesh-Asapure-17/cinevault/README.md

 It is built with HTML, CSS, and JavaScript, and integrates with OMDb API (and optionally TMDB API for trailers).

 ✨ Features
 🔍 Search Movies by title with real-time results

-🎬 Movie Details Modal with poster, cast, year, plot, and ratings

-📑 Watchlist Management (Add / Remove movies, saved in localStorage)

-⭐ Filters by genre, year, rating, and language
+🎬 Movie Details Modal with poster, cast, year, plot, and ratings 📑 Watchlist Management (Add / Remove movies, saved in localStorage) ⭐ Filters by genre, year, rating, and language
 📜 Load More Pagination for extended browsing
 🎥 Trailer Integration via TMDB API
 🔔 Notifications & Alerts for user actions

-🌓 Dark-Themed UI with yellow highlights for a cinematic feel

-📱 Fully Responsive – works on mobile, tablet, and desktop
+🌓 Dark-Themed UI with yellow highlights for a cinematic feel 📱 Fully Responsive – works on mobile, tablet, and desktop

-🖼️ Demo Screenshots
-Search Page	Movie Details Modal	Watchlist

-(Replace placeholders with actual screenshots from your app)

 🛠️ Tech Stack
 Frontend: HTML, CSS, JavaScript (Vanilla)

-APIs: OMDb API
- & TMDB API
+APIs: OMDb API & TMDB API (for trailers)
- (for trailers)

 Storage: LocalStorage (persistent watchlist & preferences)